-- Prepare the glaze by mixing the flour, baking soda and water in a small bowl until the flour has been dissolved.
+- Prepare the glaze by mixing the flour, baking soda and water in a small bowl until the flour has been dissolved and slightly thickened.
 Set aside.

 - While the dough rises for the second time, preheat the oven to 500℉ and lower the oven rack to the lowest position.
 If you are using a baking stone place that in the oven as well.
 Otherwise, you can bake the bread on a regular baking sheet and raise the oven rack a notch higher so that the bottom of the bread won’t burn.

 - Sprinkle a small amount of flour onto the working surface and place the dough balls on top of that.
 Using your hands or a rolling pin, stretch, press and flip each dough to form a 9X6 inches oval shape dough.

 - If using a pizza peel lightly flour the surface and lift the dough and place on top of the pizza peel.
 Otherwise, you can place the dough on parchment paper instead and then transfer onto a baking sheet.

 - Using the tips of your fingers make 4 rows of indentations along the length of the bread.
 Brush the top of the dough lightly with the glaze and sprinkle the sesame and nigella seeds on top.

 - Swiftly slide the dough off of the pizza peel and onto the baking stone.